Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

 |18th||6.
 Sound Check (GER) (16)||M.D.Moroney||J.Childs||55.5kg||–|

 |23rd||14.
 Red Cardinal (IRE) (5)||D.K.Weir||D.Oliver||54kg||–|

 |FF||2.
 The Cliffsofmoher (IRE) (9)||A.O’Brien||R.Moore||56.5kg||–|

 Q: What time did the Melbourne Cup start?

 A: The 2018 Melbourne Cup was at 3pm AEDT (Melbourne time) on Tuesday, November 6.

 Other times: Queensland: 2pm AEST, South Australia: 2:30pm ACDT, Western Australia: 12pm AWST

-A: Channel Seven have the rights to the live race, at 3pm**, provided there are no delays in the lead-up to the event.
+A: Channel Seven had the rights to the live race, at 3pm.